Navigate

 Structural and functional scoliosis, kyphosis, and postural imbalances are addressed through asymmetric programming that targets the specific three-dimensional compensation each client presents.

-Every post-rehabilitation client begins with a thorough assessment of posture, movement quality, range of motion, and compensatory patterns.
-This is not a fitness test — it is a clinical evaluation that informs every programming decision from session one.
+Explore neurological programming →Every post-rehabilitation client begins with a thorough assessment of posture, movement quality, range of motion, and compensatory patterns.
+This is a clinical evaluation that informs every programming decision from session one.

 Based on your assessment, Devi designs a program that addresses your specific deficits, works within your surgical or medical restrictions, and maps a progressive path toward your return-to-function goals.

-The STOTT PILATES® apparatus suite provides unparalleled control over load, range, and body position — allowing your instructor to create exercise environments that challenge your recovery appropriately without overloading healing tissues.
+The STOTT PILATES® apparatus suite provides unparalleled control over load, range, and body position — creating exercise environments that challenge recovery appropriately without overloading healing tissues.

 Recovery is not linear, and your program evolves with you.
 As your strength, stability, and movement quality improve, your programming advances accordingly — never static, never generic.